Lil Snupe

-Early and personal life
+Early life

-Addarren Ross was born on July 13, 1995 in Jonesboro, Louisiana.
-Ross was raised in Jonesboro primarily by his mother Denesha Chester.
-His father, Charlie Brown, was incarcerated for most of his life and at the time of his death, his father was released.
+Addarren Ross was born on June 13, 1995 in Jonesboro, Louisiana.
+He was raised in Jonesboro, primarily by his mother Denesha Chester.
+His father, Charlie Brown, was incarcerated for most of his life, and at the time of his death, his father was released.

 According to testimony by a family friend, Lil Snupe's mother had him when she was approximately 14 or 15 years old.
 According to accounts by Lil Snupe's mother Denesha Ross, the rapper struggled in school and was expelled three times.

 Career

 2012–2013 Career beginnings and R.N.I.C

-In 2012, he released his debut mixtape, 16 & Runnin: Tha Mixtape.
+In 2012, Lil Snupe released his debut mixtape, 16 & Runnin: Tha Mixtape.

 According to Lil Snupe, he signed to Meek Mill's record label Dream Chasers Records after sending out a demo to the rapper during his tour stop at the Grambling University in Louisiana.
 Meek Mill describes coming back from the airport and being approached by Lil Snupe during an interview with Complex magazine: "We were on our way back to the airport, a little kid knocked on the window and gave us a demo.
 We listened to it, we liked it and he popped up in Philly one day and was hanging with us."
 In March 2013, he released his single "Nobody Does It Better", a collaboration with his mentor American rapper Meek Mill.
-In April 2013, he released his mixtape R.N.I.C with appearances from Meek Mill, DJ Khaled, Twinn U, Jay Knoxx, Trae Tha Truth, Tay, Curren$y and Big Poppa.
+In April 2013, he released his mixtape R.N.I.C with appearances from Meek Mill, DJ Khaled, Twinn U, Jay Knoxx, Trae Tha Truth, Tay, Curren$y, and Big Poppa.

 2013–present: Posthumous releases

-In December 2014, the single "Meant 2 Be" featuring American rapper Boosie Badazz was posthumously released.
+In December 2014, the single "Meant 2 Be" featuring Boosie Badazz was posthumously released.
 In January 2015, his posthumous album R.N.I.C 2 (Jonesboro), the sequel to his April 2013 mixtape, was scheduled for release in February of that year.
 In March 2016, Lil Snupe's team post-humously released his single "Comeback Freestyle" alongside an accompanying music video.
 In December 2016, a 12-track album titled 16 & Runnin Resurrected with appearances from rappers C'Nyle, Money Bagz, Jemouri, and Raidcal was posthumously released by his family.